Innovating the future of enterprise eCommerce businesses with Magento

 8) Comprehensive data collection and analysis:

-According to Elliott Davidson, founder of UK digital agency Contrast, there will be a rise in enterprise eCommerce business leveraging data from an in-house perspective.
+According to Elliott Davidson, founder of UK digital agency Contrast, there will be a rise in enterprise eCommerce businesses leveraging data from an in-house perspective.
 The collection and analysis of data are only likely to grow in importance for ecommerce businesses, eventually increasing ecommerce sales.

 A majority of big CPG (Consumer Packaged Goods) brands are integrating the DTC (direct-to-consumer) ecommerce model to know more about their customers.
 DTC ecommerce models allow you to gather information for more informed decisions around marketing, branding, targeting, retention, personalization, and more.
 The Magento Enterprise Edition offers enterprise eCommerce businesses comprehensive data collection and data analysis.
 It can help brands get their message across to people most likely to take action.
 It can also help identify customers with the highest lifetime value.